jfparadis/requirejs-handlebars/README.md

 - Since templates are pre-compiled during build you can use the handlebars.runtime which is ~1KB after minification+gzip.

-You need to manually replace the handlebars.runtime during compilation by adding this routine to your main.js.
+If you don't use any extra tool to manage your libraries, need to manually replace the handlebars.runtime during compilation by adding this routine to your main.js.
+See the example for how it works:

 ```
     onBuildWrite : function(moduleName, path, content){